1974 LAND ROVER MOUNTAIN RESCUE

 This right hand drive Lightweight is fitted with the standard 2.25L inline four military petrol engine that starts easily, runs great and is very reliable.
 You would not be afraid to take this vehicle into the back country.

 The undercarriage is solid with very minor surface rust.

-The body panels are strait and rust free.
-Paint is a thick green military paint and there are some areas that are chipping on the bumper and windscreen frame as shown in pictures.
-The doors are in great shape and have zero rust in the panels as well as the bottom edge of the door and window frame.
+The body panels are straight and rust free.
+There are multiple layers of green military paint and there are some areas that are chipping on the bumper and windscreen frame as shown in pictures.
+The doors are in great original condition and have zero corrosion in the aluminum panels as well as the bottom edge of the door and window frame.

 The seats both front and in the rear are in excellent shape.
 All gauges switches and controls work as they should.
 The Canvas top is in excellent shape with clear plastic windows.